acharabin/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

 ### Training WaveGlow with predicted mels

 In the original [Tacotron2 paper](https://arxiv.org/abs/1712.05884), the best performance was achieved when WaveNet was trained on Tacotron2 predicted mels vs. ground truth mels.
-The official [WaveGlow paper](https://arxiv.org/pdf/1811.00002v1.pdf) specifies application using ground mels.
+The official [WaveGlow paper](https://arxiv.org/pdf/1811.00002v1.pdf) specifies application using ground truth mels.
 Existing NVIDIA WaveGlow repositories don't offer tools to train WaveGlow using predicted mels.
 It's expected that the inference quality of Tacotron2/WaveGlow models may be improved by training WaveGlow on Tacotron2 predicted mels, although there are technical limitations in doing so.
 Firstly, given WaveGlow isn't autoregressive and only uses information at the current time step to predict respective audio, properly reconciling the time steps of predicted mels and ground truth audio is essential.
 Secondly, the stochastic audio segment sampling used in WaveGlow further complicates properly mapping predicted mels with ground truth audio by time step.
 Thirdly, predicted mels and actual audio can have a different length, so clipping or padding would be required for WaveGlow to be trained on the last segment of a passage.
 Finally, since predicted mel spectrograms are 'reduced' - by preset the mels are an average over a window of 1024 frames of audio and hop by 256 frames per time step - there are additional challenges to align reduced mels with frames of audio.

 As an initial attempt inspired by the improvements noted in the Tacotron2 paper, functionality to save and use predicted mels in training was developed but remains in an experimental stage.
 The bottleneck for inference quality of the AC voice checkpoints provided was determined to be WaveGlow's ability to predict actual audio using ground truth mels (see [Inference using ground truth mels](#inference-using-ground-truth-mels)), and hence additional work using predicted mels was paused.